 Best for wild swimming

 Hiking trails in Puerto Rico can range from easy walks to challenging treks.
-For a gentle introduction, take the Angelito Trail – a 20-minute walk down a muddy pathway that leads to the Río Mameyes.
+For a gentle start to a day in El Yunque, take the Angelito Trail, a 20-minute amble down a muddy pathway that leads to the Río Mameyes.

-More adventurous spirits will enjoy river trekking along Las Paylas River, featuring a natural waterslide carved into smooth rocks, ending in a tranquil fish-filled pool.
+The more adventurous will enjoy river trekking along Las Paylas, featuring a natural waterslide carved into smooth rocks, ending in a tranquil fish-filled pool.
 Another gem is Las Tinaja, known for its cascading waters and scenic pools that are ideal for cooling off after a hike.

-Planning tip: El Yunque was heavily impacted by Hurricane Maria in 2007, and park restoration is ongoing.
-While the park is accessible and easily navigable, check ahead to see if any trails are closed for restoration or construction.
+Planning tip: El Yunque was heavily impacted by Hurricane Maria in 2017, and park restoration is ongoing.
+While the park is accessible and easily navigable, check to see if any trails are closed for restoration or construction.

 7. Cordillera Central